 A note on thesis statements:

 It can feel scary to commit yourself to a thesis statement because thesis statements seem to speak with tremendous certainty!
-However, consider that your thesis statement may be nuanced - it doesn't have to present an 'extreme', 'black or white' position.
+However, a thesis statement can be nuanced - it doesn't have to present an 'extreme', 'black or white' position.

 Example 1: